FerdinandZhong/punctuator/README.md

-# DBPunctuator
+# Distilbert-punctuator

 ## Introduction
-DBPunctuator is a python package provides a bert-based punctuator (fine-tuned model of `pretrained huggingface DistilBertForTokenClassification`) with following three components:
+Distilbert-punctuator is a python package provides a bert-based punctuator (fine-tuned model of `pretrained huggingface DistilBertForTokenClassification`) with following three components:

 * **data process**: funcs for processing user's data to prepare for training.
 If user perfer to fine-tune the model with his/her own data.
 * **training**: training pipeline.
 User can fine-tune his/her own punctuator with the pipeline